 Fostering an inclusive on campus environment in tandem with our roles within local and global contexts is crucial as the cultural and social identities of diversity continue to increase and shift.
-Multicultural Affairs responds to this necessity through OMA Diversity Education and Training.
-In recognizing that diversity, social change and equity must be addressed at multiple, interconnected levels, the goals of OMA Diversity Education and Training, based on our three tiered educational and programmatic approach, are to:
+Multicultural Affairs responds to this necessity through its Diversity Education and Training area.
+In recognizing that diversity, social change and equity must be addressed at multiple, interconnected levels, the goals of Diversity Education and Training, based on our three tiered educational and programmatic approach, are to:

 - Prepare students in developing an understanding of their personal and social identities

 - Guide students in exploration and self-reflection of intersectionality within social, cultural and historical contexts